 • participate in workshops designed to teach strategies and techniques that assist with academic challenges

-Summer Literacy Institute: Serve as a mentor for local Bronx high school students during the Summer Literacy Institute when Manhattan College invites local high schoolers to live in the campus residence halls and get a feel for college life.
-Along with faculty members, you’ll work on a team of fellow student mentors to lead a writing workshop and walk the high school students through the college application process.
+Summer Literacy Institute: Serve as a mentor for local Bronx high school students during the Summer Literacy Institute when Manhattan University invites local high schoolers to live in the campus residence halls and get a feel for university life.
+Along with faculty members, you’ll work on a team of fellow student mentors to lead a writing workshop and walk the high school students through the university application process.

-Center for Optimal College Readiness (COCR): Get involved with the COCR program and you’ll be placed in a local high school where you’ll work with students to provide them:
+Center for Optimal University Readiness (COUR): Get involved with the COUR program and you’ll be placed in a local high school where you’ll work with students to provide them:

 • outreach tutoring